 Who is an Accountant?

-- An accountant may get involved in issuing or receiving invoices which can involve recording account receivable and account payable.
-They can also issue recording an expense or an income which records outflow and inflow of cash.
+- An accountant may get involved in issuing or receiving invoices which can involve recording account receivable and account payableAccount Receivable And Account PayableWhile Accounts Receivable is the capital amount that the clients/customers owe to the business, Accounts Payable is the capital amount that the business owes to its suppliers. .
+They can also issue recording an expense or an income that records outflow and inflow of cash.

 Who is an Actuary?